alam-r7/LE-Bulk_User_Mgmt/README.md

 # LE-Bulk_User_Mgmt

-The Bulk User Management script was created to help users manage their different Logentries accounts, it serves as a CLI replacement for account management via the UI.
+The Bulk User Management script was created to help users manage their different Logentries accounts, it serves as a replacement for our UIs account management.
 Each account will be controlled by a text file, with the text file acting as a current state of the account.
-If a user is added to the text file, that user will be added from the account, if a user is removed from the text file, that user will be removed from the account.
+If a user is added to the text file, that user will be added to the account, if a user is removed from the text file, that user will be removed from the account.

 Requirements
 ===================